net-lisias-kspu/Historian/README.md

 * `<PilotsList>, <EngineersList>, <ScientistsList>, <ToursistsList>` As above but formatted as a vertical bullet list of names rather than comma separated.
 * `<PilotsShort>, <EngineersShort>, <ScientistsShort>, <TouristsShort>` As `<CrewShort>` but filtered to single trait.
 * `<Target>` Name of currently targeted vessel or body (if any)
 * `<LaunchSite>` If [KSCSwitcher](http://forum.kerbalspaceprogram.com/index.php?/topic/106206-105-regexs-useful-mod-emporium/) is installed will display the name of the current active space center (e.g. _Cape Canaveral_).
-If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed then the launchsite most recently set via the menu the VAB or SPH is displayed.
-If neither mod is present then the __Default Space Center Name__ is displayed.
+If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed then the launchsite most recently set via the menu the VAB or SPH is used.
+If neither mod is present then the __Default Space Center Name__ is used.
 * `<RealDate>` the real world date and time.
 * `<VesselType>` the type of the current vessel.
 Will be one of `Base`, `Debris`, `EVA`, `Flag`, `Lander`, `Probe`, `Rover`, `Ship`, `SpaceObject`, `Station`, `Unknown`
 * `<KK-SpaceCenter> If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed will return the BaseName of the closest open space center.
 If not installed then `NO KK` will be returned.
 * `<KK-Distance>` If [Kerbal Konstructs](http://forum.kerbalspaceprogram.com/index.php?/topic/94863-112-kerbal-konstructs-v0967_ex-holy-glowing-balls-batman/) is installed will return the distance to the closest open space center.
 If not installed then `NO KK` will be returned.
+* `<StageNumber>` The number of the currently active stage.
+This will be the same as the number displayed in the staging controls at the bottom left of the flight screen UI.
 * `<Custom>` The current value of the Custom Text.
 You can set this value using the configuration window.
 If custom text is not persistent (default), it will be cleared after the next screenshot.

 Note that all placeholder values are case-sensitive.

+The following placeholders are also available mainly for debug purposes or when developing layouts:

+* `<DateFormat>` The currently active date format string (e.g. `MM/dd/yyyy`).
+* `<ListFonts>` A (long) comma separated list of the official names of all fonts installed in your OS.
+For use in identifying the correct name to use with the `Font` property.
+* `<LastAction>` The last recognised action.
+See `ACTION_TEXT` below.
+* `<EvaState>` The current animation state of an EVA Kerbal.

-† Note for Earth calendar dates the game calculates the displayed clock date using fixed 365 day years taking no account of leap years.
-[Kerbal Alarm Clock](http://forum.kerbalspaceprogram.com/index.php?/topic/22809-11x-kerbal-alarm-clock-v3610-april-25/) calculates based on seconds since start date and takes account of leap years.
+† Note for Earth calendar dates the game calculates the clock date using fixed 365 day years taking no account of leap years.
+[Kerbal Alarm Clock](http://forum.kerbalspaceprogram.com/index.php?/topic/22809-11x-kerbal-alarm-clock-v3610-april-25/) and [RSS Date Time Formatter](http://forum.kerbalspaceprogram.com/index.php?/topic/139335-ksp-112-rss-datetime-formatter-v10/) calculates based on seconds since start date and takes account of leap years.
 [RSS](http://forum.kerbalspaceprogram.com/index.php?/topic/50471-112-real-solar-system-v1110-may-1/) only shows the planets in the correct relative locations for an historical date if leap years are accounted for.
 The different `<Date>` and `<DateKAC>` tags allow you to choose which of these calendar schemes you wish to use.

 ##### Situation Text

 A `SITUATION_TEXT` element behaves similar to the `TEXT` element.
 It has all of its properties except `Text`.
 Instead, it has the following additional properties, each corresponding to a different flight situation:

+* `EvaOnly` Should this element be used only when there is a Kerbal on EVA.
+Possible values: True, False, Either. __Default__: Either

 * `Default` Used when no flight situation is available.
 * `Landed` Used when the vessel is landed.